Multiple Vehicles Impacted: A ship Fire Causes Vehicle Damage

 This is the type of project NAS is uniquely qualified for.
 NAS leadership, with the support of the home office, can develop a strategy for executing the requirements of the situation.

-For period of months NAS continued to work with the insurer and VPC to generate total loss reports and answer damage questions from vehicle owners.
-This required being very detailed and thorough from the beginning with scans and overall reporting.
-We were asked to inspect vehicles, classify damage and remediate the less damage vehicles.
+For a period of months, NAS continued to work with the insurer and VPC to generate total loss reports and answer damage questions from vehicle owners.
+This required being very detailed and thorough from the beginning, with scans and overall reporting.
+We were asked to inspect vehicles, classify damage, and remediate the less damaged vehicles.
 A horrible accident occurred at sea.
 NAS helped mitigate the severity through expert solutions.

 The Paint Quality